BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/rise_of_angmar.md

 Arnor models do not have the Hatred (Angmar) special rule in this Scenario.

-**PARTICIPANTS**

-**Good:** 3 Captains of Arnor; 24 Warriors of Arnor; 12 Rangers of Arnor.

-**Evil:** The Witch-king on horse with Morgul Blade, 3 Might, 15 Will, and 3 Fate; 2 Angmar Orc Captains with shield; 36 Angmar Orc Warriors: 12 with shield, 12 with spear, 6 with Orc bow, 6 with two-handed weapon; 12 Angmar Warg Riders: 4 with shield, 4 with throwing spears, 4 with Orc bow.

 ![](../media/scenarios/rise_of_angmar/the_founding_of_angmar.jpg)

 ---

 ## ASSAULT ON RIVENDELL

+**PARTICIPANTS**

+**Good:** Elrond, Master of Rivendell with heavy armour; Erestor; 25 High Elf Warriors: 8 with spear & shield, 8 with Elf bow, 8 with no additional equipment, 1 with banner.

+**Evil:** 2 Angmar Orc Captains with shield; Captain of Carn Dum; 25 Angmar Orc Warriors: 8 with shield, 8 with spear, 4 with Orc bow, 4 with two-handed weapon, 1 with banner; 12 Warriors of Carn Dum: 6 with no additional equipment, 6 with spear; 6 Angmar Warg Riders: 2 with shield, 2 with throwing spears, 2 with Orc bow.

 **LAYOUT**